AngelMunoz/Hox/markdown/guides/general-usage.md

 - `.class` is specified with a `.` followed by the value of said class.
 - `[attribute=value]` is specified with a `[` followed by the name of the attribute, followed by a required `=` even for no-value atributes (like `checked`), after te `=` symbol anything will be taken as the string until a `]` is found, even break line characters.

-You can specify attributes in any order or with spacess and break lines in between the attribute declarations, example:
+You can specify attributes in any order or with spaces and break lines in between the attribute declarations, example:

 - `div#main.is-primary`
 - `div.is-primary#main`